ammarhakim/gkyl-doc/source/installation.rst

 be found in the official `conda documentation
 <https://conda.io/docs/download.html>`_.

-Installing postgkyl
+Installing gkyl
 -------------------

-With conda installed and on ``PATH``, postgkyl can be simply installed with just one command:
+With Conda installed and on ``PATH``, gkyl can be simply installed with just one command:

 .. code-block:: bash